 To use triamcinolone dental paste:

 - Using a cotton swab, press (avoid rubbing) a small amount of paste onto the affected surface to be treated until the paste forms a smooth film.
-Do not spread the medicine because it will become crumbly and gritty.
+Please do not spread the medicine because it will become crumbly and gritty.

 - Apply at bedtime so the paste can work overnight.
 Other applications of the paste are to be made following your meals.